Frequently Asked Questions (FAQ)

 Games / Events

 - Q: What is the difference between co-rec and mixed?
 A: By default, our divisions are co-rec.
 We ask that during a point teams play a matching gender ratio (this is determined by the captains before the game and is often set by the gender endzone during a point).
 Co-rec divisions do not put any limits on registrations for each gender.
-In mixed divisions, teams are asked to play with at least 3 women and at least 3 men on every point.
+In mixed divisions, teams are asked to play with at least 3 woman-matching players and at least 3 man-matching players on every point.
 Registration limits may be enforced for mixed divisions (see division summary and details).

 Q: What factors determine game cancellations?
 A: Lightning, extreme heat or cold, rain such that fields may be damaged, other dangerous or negative conditions as determined by Ann Arbor Ultimate officials.